Volunteer and Bring Help to Those Closest to You

 Everything is in the application.

-For any information about future training please email: [email protected]
+Some time in June or July of 2022.
+For any information about forthcoming training please email: [email protected]

 Yes, for insurance purposes.
 If you have a bad driving record, you will not be able to be a responder

 No, but you will need a cell phone

 Our Shabbos and Yom Tov policy will be set by the Rabbinical board

 There are no set hours.
 Being a Hatzalah member is a commitment to help save lives.
 However, in the application you will indicate when and where you are available and we will keep in mind the hours that you are more readily available.